Interlisp/Interlisp.github.io/content/en/running/running-on-mac.md

 ## docker desktop

-Running with Docker Desktop might be an option, but we don't build Docker arm64 images.
+Running with Docker Desktop is an option, but installing locally is better.

 ## Install from release

-x86 only for now
+We don't have it build automation yet, but usually a release will include a build for darwin.aarch64.

 ## install medley from release, build maiko

 Need XCode
+Need XQuartz installed before you build maiko (includes XClient libraries).

 * Requirements